 Our first set of inspections examined the effectiveness of the overall strategic leadership in each service police force, including the effectiveness of the oversight and governance arrangements, which are necessary to ensure that investigations are kept free from improper interference.
 The inspections focused on governance arrangements rather than the day to day work of personnel in the armed service police forces.

-Building on our earlier work, the second set of inspections will include detailed examinations of the day-to-day work of armed service police personnel.
-The first of these inspections will be of the Royal Military Police.
-In particular, we will examine how the RMP investigates the deaths of service personnel who die while overseas.
+Building on our earlier work, the second set of inspections includes detailed examinations of the day-to-day work of armed service police personnel.
+The first of these inspections was of the Royal Military Police (RMP).
+In particular, how the RMP investigates the deaths of service personnel who die while overseas.

 Royal Air Force Police